 Southern is home to a large sundial located between the Thatcher Residence Hall and Hulsey Wellness Center.
 It was donated as a gift from the classes of 1965 and 1978.

-This sundial was designed by Dr. Henry Kuhlman, one of the professors in the Physics department.
+This sundial was designed by Henry Kuhlman, PhD, one of the professors in the physics department.
 Robert Garren advised on aesthetics, and Fabricators, Inc., of Chattanooga assembled the sundial.